Future-House/ether0/README.md

 ![ether0 logo](docs/assets/ether0_logo.svg)

-ether0: a scientific reasoning model, dataset, and reward functions for chemistry.
+*ether0: a scientific reasoning model, dataset, and reward functions for chemistry.*

+# ether0 Reward Model

+This repo contains the reward model for evaluating ether0 and similar models, along with utilities for working with the verifiable rewards in [our benchmark](https://huggingface.co/datasets/futurehouse/ether0).

 ## Overview